-4 Reporting Period - Reporting period instructions are found in instruction for item 4 on page 14.
-If there was a change in fiscal year, review instruction 4.b. on page 14.
-This U.S. affiliate's fiscal year ended in calendar year 2016 on Example - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 2016.
-NOTE - Affiliates with a fiscal year that ended within the first week of January 2017 are considered to have a 2016 fiscal year and should report December 31, 2016 as their 2016 fiscal year end.
-5 Did the U.S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar year 2016?
-Month Day Year Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction for item 5 on page 14 to determine how to report for the first time NOTE - For a U.S. business enterprise that became a U.S. affiliate during its fiscal year that ended in calendar year 2016, leave the close FY 2015 data columns blank. in the solution with 6 U.S. business enterprises fully consolidated in this report - U.S. business enterprises that are more than 50-percent owned based on voting interest should be fully consolidated in this report, except as noted in the consolidation rules starting on page 14.
-Banks, see instruction LC. on page 13 for aggregated reporting rules.
-1 Enter the number of U.S. business enterprises consolidated in this report in the box below.
-Hereinafter they are considered to be one r U.S. affiliate of the report is for a single U.S. business enterprise, enter "1" in the box below.
+5 Period - Reporting period instructions are found in instruction 5 on page 14.
+If there was in fiscal year , review instruction 5.b. on page 14.
+1007 Month 1 Day Year 1 8 This U.S. a ffiliate's fiscal year ended in calendar year 2018 on / 2 0 10 Example - - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 201 8. offiliates with a fiscal year that ended within the first week of January 2019 are considered to have and should report December 31, 2018 as their 2018 fiscal year end. a 2 018 fisca al year 6 Did the U. year 2018 S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar?
+Manth Devi Voor 1008 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 1009 Month 1 Day Year 1 2 No covering a Nu.S. business enterprise existing before fiscal year 2018 that became a U.S. affiliate in fiscal year full 12 months of operations.
+All U.S. business enterprises that become a new affiliate are also record and copies of survey forms can be found at www.bea.gov/be13 . .
+More 7 on voting in ess enterprises fully consolidated in this report - U.S. business enterprises that are more that the enterest should be fully consolidated in this report, except as noted in the consolidation rules starting I.C. on page 13 for aggregated reporting rules.
+Enter the number of U.S. business enterprises consolidated in this report in the box below.
+Hereinafter they are considered to be one U.S. affiliate.
+If the report is for a single U.S. business enterprise, enter "1" in the box below.
 Exclude from the consolidation all foreign business enterprises or operations owned by this U.S. affiliate.
-Kithe number is prestor then and complete the Complement A on none 2 If the number is greater than one, complete the Supplement A on page 8.

-7 U.S. affiliates NOT fully consolidated - See instruction for item 7 starting on page 14.

-Number of U.S. affiliates, in which this U.S. affiliate has an ownership interest, that are NOT fully consolidated in this report.

-1013 1 If number is not zero, complete the Supplement B on page 9.

-The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an equity basis or, if less than 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost method of accounting.
-The U.S. affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation to file a BE-15 in their own names (see page 12 to determine the appropriate form for these affiliates to file).
+If the number is greater than one, complete Supplement A on page 8.
+8 U.S. affilia tes NOT fully consolidated - See instruction 8 starting on page 14.
+U.S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidated d in this repo rt.
+1013 1 If number is not zero, complete Supplement B on page 9.
+The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost method affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation names (see page 12 to determine the appropriate form for these affiliates to file). of a accountir ng.
+The U.S.